Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

-As before, the instructor can provide the data for the first two columns of the table so that students don't need to deal with the messy multiplicity formulas from Eqs.~\eqref{eq:trinomialformula1} or~\eqref{eq:extbinomformula}.
-The number of energy units $q_3$ in the paramagnet serves as a label for the macrostate of the combined system.
-Students are then expected to construct the rest of the table using the same procedure described by Moore and Schroeder: finding $q_E$ for each row from the constraint that $q_3 + q_E = q_\text{total} = 100$, the corresponding Einstein solid multiplicity $\Omega_E$ from Eq.~\eqref{eq:EinSolidMult}, the total multiplicity as the product $\Omega_\text{total} = \Omega_3 \Omega_E$, and the probability from the sum of the total multiplicity values over all macrostates.
-(The columns for entropy and temperature are optional, and can be computed as previously described for a single paramagnet system.)
+Again, the instructor can provide data for the number of microstates of the paramagnet subsystem as a function of $q_3$ so that students don't need to use Eqs.~\eqref{eq:trinomialformula1} or~\eqref{eq:extbinomformula}.
+Students would be expected to construct the rest of the table using the same procedure described by Moore and Schroeder.
+They can find $q_E$ for each row from the constraint $q_E = q_\text{total} - q_3$, then compute the total number of microstates for the combined system for each value of $q_3$ as the product $\Omega_\text{total}(q_\text{total}, q_3) = \Omega_3(q_3) \Omega_E(q_E)$, and the net probability from the sum of the total multiplicity values over all macrostates.

-Students can identify the most likely macrostate in several ways.
-The most likely configuration is the one with the highest total multiplicity $\Omega_\text{total}$, and correspondingly the highest entropy and the highest probability.
-It is also the state where the temperatures of the two subsystems are most nearly equal.
+Students can identify the most likely subsystem macrostate $q_3$ in several ways.
+The most likely configuration is the one with the highest total multiplicity $\Omega_\text{total}$, and correspondingly the highest entropy.
+Just as important, it is also the state where the temperatures of the two subsystems are most nearly equal.
 (The instructor could frame the problem to ask students to apply a specific approach, or to ask them to comment on both.)

 In this particular example, the calculation excerpts in Table~\ref{t:interactionData} make it clear that the macrostates with $q_3 = 32$ and~$33$ are the most likely, with $q_3=32$ marginally favored.
-Some students may at first be surprised that two systems of ``equal size'' would not share the energy equally: this gives an opportunity to emphasize the central importance of multiplicity and its dependence on energy (with the opportunity to relate the discussion back to earlier topics and reinforce the fundamental definition of temperature).
+Some students may at first be surprised that two systems of ``equal size'' would not share the energy equally: this gives an opportunity to emphasize the central importance of multiplicity in determining the probabilities of states rather than just energy.
+This reinforces Moore and Schroeder's lesson that even though all macrostates are possible, the overwhelming majority of the probability is concentrated near the maximum entropy state: the essence of the Second Law.